1hew/ComfyUI-1hewNodes/web/docs/ImageCropWithBBoxMask/en.md

-# Image Crop With BBox Mask
+# Image Crop with BBox Mask

-**Node Function:** The `Image Crop With BBox Mask` node crops images based on masks and returns bounding box mask information for subsequent pasting back to original positions.
+**Node Function:** The `Image Crop with BBox Mask` node crops images based on masks and returns bounding box mask information for subsequent pasting back to original positions.

 ## Inputs